winnieyangwannan/winnieyangwannan.github.io/_pages/about.md

 [Science](https://www.science.org/doi/10.1126/science.adk8261) 🥳).

 ### From Neuroscience to AI
-Recent advancements in Large Language Models (LLMs) have sparked a profound shift in my research focus.
+Recent advancements in Large Language Models (LLMs) have sparked a major shift in my research focus.
 I've come to recognize that ensuring the safety of artificial intelligence is one of the most critical challenges of our time!